cloro

 Serper homepage

-Best for: Developers building lightweight tools, agents, or research projects who need fast Google Search results at the lowest credible entry price.
+Best for: Developers building lightweight tools or agents who need fast Google Search results at the lowest credible entry price.

-Serper positions on speed and simplicity.
-The API is developer-friendly with clean JSON output and sub-200ms median response time at scale.
-The focus is Google Search with a narrow set of supporting verticals (Images, News) rather than full multi-engine breadth.
+Serper is one of the best SERP APIs for lightweight Google work, positioned on speed and simplicity.
+The API is developer-friendly, with clean JSON and sub-200ms median response at scale.
+The focus is Google Search with a narrow set of verticals rather than multi-engine breadth.

 Per proxies.sx 2026 pricing comparison, Serper’s entry rate of $0.30 per 1k searches is one of the cheapest in the credible-quality tier.